wojciech-zurek/kotlin-spring-cloud-function-example/README.md

 # kotlin-spring-cloud-function-example
 Kotlin spring cloud function example with different types of creation function, supplier and consumer.
+This example also contains Kotlin lambdas configured as Spring beans.
 There are also examples with flux - reactive type.

 ## Download